 - Double-clicking on the photo file will open it in Photoshop.

 Open the Threshold Filter

-With the Threshold tool open, you should see your photo turn to black and white.
-Next, learn how the tool works and why that happens.Continue to 5 of 6 below.
+- With the Threshold tool open, you should see your photo turn to black and white.

 How to Adjust the Threshold Filter

 When you're happy with the result, just press the OK button to apply the change.
-You can now use your image as a digital stamp or even have it made into a real rubber stamp.
+You can now use your image as your personalized digital stamp or print it out for multiple uses.